Happy Friday, Book Monsters! And to all my fellow Canadians, Happy Thanksgiving!!

 Dracula’s full horrific potential is not something you want to see.
 Just saying.

 🎃Number Four: FUCKING WENDIGOS

 “Gaunt to the point of emaciation, its desiccated skin pulled tautly over its bones.
 With its bones pushing out against its skin, its complexion the ash gray of death, and its eyes pushed back deep into their sockets, the Wendigo looked like a gaunt skeleton recently disinterred from the grave.”

 From Algonquin mythology, the mythos surrounding this particular monster varies, but the bottom line is this: Wendigos are cannibalistic monsters who devour humans.
 Any human who consumes human flesh transforms into a Wendigo forever.
 They are native to the Atlantic Coast and Great Lakes Region of both Canada and the United States, so watch your back.

-Using their supernatural hunting abilities which make them impossible to escape or evade, they stalk their prey and will even mimic human voices as a trap.
-Their favourite pastimes include eating human flesh, cooking human flesh and luring people away from safety and driving them mad in order to possess them.
-They will drag you deep into the wilderness and cook you, feet first over a fire, peeling your skin off for a snack.
+Using their supernatural hunting abilities, which make them impossible to escape or evade, they stalk their prey and will even mimic human voices as a trap.
+Their favourite pastimes include eating human flesh, cooking human flesh and luring people away from safety and driving them mad in order to possess them and eat their flesh.
+They will drag you deep into the wilderness and cook you, feet first over a fire, peeling your skin off in pieces for a healthy snack.

 And in case you were wondering, Wendigo Psychosis is a real disorder.
 Yay, humans!